project-repo/cagebreak/README.md

 within an existing X11 or Wayland session, it will open in a virtual output as a window in your existing session.
 If you run it in a TTY, it'll run with the KMS+DRM backend.
 For more configuration options, see the man pages.

-## Experimenting with Cagebreak

-Cagebreak is currently being developed under arch linux and uses the libraries as they are obtained through pacman.
-However, cagebreak should also work on other distributions given the proper library versions.

-You can build Cagebreak with the [meson](https://mesonbuild.com/) build system.
-It requires wayland, wlroots and xkbcommon to be installed.
-Note that Cagebreak is developed against the latest tag of wlroots, in order not to constantly chase breaking changes as soon as they occur.

 ## Contributing to Cagebreak